Use of medical reports

 based on the story of the individual asylum seeker and legal arguments brought forward by their legal representative.
 Additionally, the highest judicial body, the Council of State seldomly issues fully motivated verdicts and even the motivated verdicts can be interpret differently.

-One judgment by the Council of State should be highlighted here.
-On 7 December 2022, the Council of State ruled in its judgment that the so called ‘component requirement’ was no longer tenable.[12]
-The ‘component requirement’ means that if in a forensic medico-legal report the examiner (for instance iMMO) has come to the conclusion that the physical and psychological situation of the asylum seeker might have affected (heavily) their ability to tell his/her asylum story in a complete, consistent and coherent manner during the interviews with the IND, the examiner should be able to pinpoint directly on which components of the asylum story the assumed limited ability had its effect.
-The component rule has been laid down by the Council of State in its landmark ruling from 27 June 2018, as mentioned earlier.
-Since, both the IND and many lower courts did not accept the view from iMMO that from a medical scientific point of view the component requirement could not be met in a way satisfactory for the IND and the legal courts.
-Since 2020, you’ve seen a tipping point in case law.
-More and more courts adopted the view expressed by iMMO, leading to the above-mentioned judgment in which the council of State abandoned the view adopted in 2018.
+One judgment by the Council of State should be highlighted on this matter.
+On 7 December 2022, the Council of State ruled that the so called ‘component requirement’ was no longer tenable.[12]
+The ‘component requirement’ means that if in a forensic medico-legal report the examiner (for instance iMMO) has come to the conclusion that the physical and psychological situation of the asylum seeker might have affected (heavily) their ability to tell their asylum story in a complete, consistent and coherent manner during the interviews with the IND, the examiner should be able to pinpoint directly which components of the asylum story the assumed limited ability affects.
+The component rule had been laid down by the Council of State in its landmark ruling from 27 June 2018, as mentioned earlier.
+In 2018 and 2019, both the IND and many lower courts rejected iMMO’s view that from a medical scientific point of view, the component requirement cannot be met in a way that would be satisfactory for the IND and the legal courts.
+Since 2020, the balance has shifted in caselaw.
+More and more courts have adopted the view expressed by iMMO, leading to the above-mentioned judgment in which the Council of State abandoned its view adopted in 2018.
 This judgment is an important one, strengthening the position and value of medico-legal reports in the Dutch asylum procedure.
 It is our assumption that in 2023 many decisions by the Secretary of State and lower courts will be overturned due to this ruling.

 [1] Article 3.109 Aliens Decree.